thetygerpotatto/PMD/README.md

-## This projects contains both parts of my Discrete Mathemathics class
+## This projects contains both parts of a Discrete Mathemathics class project

 ### Gramable: this programs will allow you to define a:
 > Gramatic G